 Exercise is moderate to vigorous activity or completing activities where you reach and maintain your target heart rate…think cardio fitness class, running.

 How long does the training take?

 The length of training is dependent on the individual and their background in health promotion.
-Typically around 2-3 hours is required to complete the eLearning modules, a further 30 minutes to complete the quiz, and another 1-2 hours for the live training session.
+Typically around 2-4 hours is required to complete the eLearning modules, a further 30 minutes to complete the quiz, and another 1-2 hours for the live training session.

 The training is completely virtual.
 The eLearning is available online through our website with a live session hosted by the research team via Zoom.